Talk to AI Assistant

 1. Automating Repetitive Tasks: Convin automates routine tasks, allowing agents to focus on more complex interactions.

-Agents on live calls are supported, and knowledge gaps are filled by real-time Agent Assist
+Agents on live calls are supported, and real-time Agent Assist helps deal with customer service burnout

 1. Personalized Coaching: Convin offers customized coaching based on performance analytics.
 This targeted training helps agents improve their customer service representative skills, technical skills, and hard skills.